D-G-X/software-project-legerski/README.md

 All source code and project configuration is located in the `license-application-service` directory.

+**Nevertheless, the root directory must be opened in IntelliJ IDEA to ensure that configurations work properly.**

 For information on how to set up the project, please refer to the [Readme](license-application-service/README.md) in the `license-application-service` directory.